umass-compsci-220/umass-compsci-220.github.io/materials/homework/oracles.md

 - Your purpose is not to solve the problem, but to test whether a solution given to you is correct.
 That is, all code you write will be tests and supporting code for tests.
 - There might be multiple correct outputs for a single input.
 Thus, you will need to test _properties_ of the output, and make sure you are considering enough properties so anything that satisfies all of them (i.e. passes all your assertions) is correct.

-This homework is divided into two assignments (with separate due dates).
-You will have one week to complete each part.
-Part A will focus on writing a function that, if given valid inputs, produces correct outputs.
-Part B will be similar, but will focus on verifying that the steps of a function are correct.

 ### Learning Objectives